Biden delays Trump rule that weakened wild bird protections

 BILLINGS, Mont.
 (AP) — The Biden administration said Thursday it was delaying a rule finalized in former President Donald Trump's last days in office that would have drastically weakened the government's power to enforce a century-old law protecting most wild birds.

-U.S. wildlife officials have said the rule could mean more birds die, including those that land in oil pits or collide with power lines or other structures.
+The rule could mean more birds die, including those that land in oil pits or collide with power lines or other structures, government studies concluded.
 But under Trump, the Interior Department sided with industry groups that had long sought to end criminal prosecutions of accidental but preventable bird deaths.

+More than 1,000 North American species are covered by the law — from the fast-flying peregrine falcon to numerous tiny songbirds and more than 20 species of owls.
+Non-native species and some game birds like turkeys are not on the list.

+In 2017, the government stopped enforcing the law against companies and other entities in accidental bird deaths.

-More than 1,000 species are covered under the migratory bird law, and the move to lessen enforcement standards drew a sharp backlash from organizations that advocate on behalf of an estimated 46 million U.S. birdwatchers.
-It came at a time when species across North America already were in steep decline.
+The move to lessen enforcement standards drew a sharp backlash from organizations that advocate on behalf of an estimated 46 million U.S. birdwatchers.
+It came at a time when species across North America already were in steep decline, with some three billion fewer birds in the skies compared to 1970, according to researchers.

 A Trump administration analysis of the rule change did not put a number on how many more birds could die.
 But it said some vulnerable species could decline to the point that they would require protection under the Endangered Species Act.